yours7himanshu/v4/sitemap/homepage.md

 Community Impact:

-- 100+ active local communities
+- Active communities in 20+ cities
-- Weekly gatherings in 20+ cities
+- Weekly local gatherings everywhere
 - Dancers supporting dancers
 - All styles, all levels, all welcome

-Real Story:
+Real Stories:
 "Through WeDance, I found not just dance partners, but a whole family.
 We started with weekly practice sessions, now we organize city-wide events." - Alex & Maria, Community Leaders

+"What started as a small bachata practice group in my living room grew into our city's most active dance community" - Carlos, Community Initiator

 CTA: "Be Part of Something Bigger"